elastic/ecctl/docs/ecctl_deployment_shutdown.md

 ## ecctl deployment shutdown

-Shutdown's a platform deployment
+Shuts down a deployment and all of its associated sub-resources

 ### Synopsis

-Shutdown's a platform deployment
+Shuts down a deployment and all of its associated sub-resources

 ```
 ecctl deployment shutdown <deployment-id> [flags]